 Still surprisingly it is obvious that despite their differences that Uther favours Morgana over his son and heir Arthur.
 Despite their differences, Morgana is able to talk to Uther in a way that even Arthur could not.
-Including even questioning his decision to ban magic.
+The fact that she can questioning his decision to ban magic at all shows this.

-Thus Morgana and Uther from the beginning of the series clearly have a very complicated relationship one of both favouritism and great conflict.
 On the one hand Morgana is very much a daddy’s little girl.
 Even before she finds out that she is actually his daughter, whilst on the other she is also in many ways the troublesome child too.
-Arthur is the perfect child who never sets a foot wrong, does everything he can to please his father, yet it is still Morgana who is the favourite.
+Arthur meanwhile is the perfect child who never sets a foot wrong, does everything he can to please his father, yet it is still Morgana who is the favourite.

-Morgana and Arthur meanwhile have a very close relationship.
-Initially there appears to be some attraction there (which kind of makes Uther a bit dodgy in my eyes.
+Nevertheless Morgana and Arthur have a very close relationship.
+Initially there appears to be some attraction (which kind of makes Uther a bit dodgy in my eyes.
 Well more dodgy than he already is.
-He knew they were secretely siblings yet allowed them to flirt with each other all the time!)
+He knew they were secretly siblings yet allowed them to flirt with each other all the time!)

 Still overall their relationship is generally like that of a brother and sister.
-Though they tease each other all the time, Arthur deeply cares for her and often only defies his father to help her in some way, whilst she in turn regularly tells him that he is a better man than his father will ever be.
+Though they tease each other all the time, Arthur deeply cares for her and often only defies his father to help her in some way, whilst Morgana in turn regularly tells Arthur that he is a better man than his father will ever be.